-Roman ARCHITECTURE has been inspiring designers for centuries.
-The arch is the mainstay of Roman architecture, and can be seen in most of the famous buildings of the city.
-This Italian style is once again dependent on the architecture of the ancient Greeks for its inspiration, and many of the structures with columns and pediments can be traced to architecural designs from ancient Greece.
+the mainstay of Roman architecture is the arch, and this has been insiring designers for centuries.
+The arch is and can be seen in most of the famous buildings of the city.
+This Italian style is once again dependent on the works of the ancient Greeks for its inspiration, and many of the structures with columns and pediments can be traced to designs from ancient Greece.

 Historic Roman ArchThe Arch that was Copied by the Arch de Triomph in France.

 The dome of St Peter's Basilica is 42m wide, and was especially designed to be slightly smaller than the dome of the Roman Pantheon.
 The architect of the dome and basilica was Michealangelo.

 The vaulted ceilings of many of the churches in Rome are ornately decorated with contrasting colours.
 The gold lining of these arches is magnificent.

 The church was completed in the year 1626 in the Renaissance and Baroque style.
 It is located in the Vatican City in Rome.
 There were several architects the most well-known being Michaelangelo and Bernini.

 THE ARCH is how builders in the time of Rome supported larger structures.
 At that time reinforced concrete had not yet been discovered as a means to span larger widths.
 The use of many arches gave rise to a distinctive character of the architecture.

 THE COLLOSEUM: Easily the most well-known building in Italy, the colluseum is distinctive with its many many arches in an eleptical multi-story formation.
 The arches are not just a stylistic concept, but were the means by which high buildings could be created in the time when Rome was the center of civilization.